Cardinals RHP Wacha leaves with shoulder tightness | Devdiscourse

+Wacha had two early strikeouts, but he appeared to be laboring.
+He allowed two runs on four hits and a pair of walks while recording just five outs, three by strikeout.
+According to the Post-Dispatch, Wacha didn't feel right while warming up but didn't tell the team, hoping to save the bullpen after St. Louis used 10 pitchers in the marathon game the prior night.

 Although he has been used sparingly of late, Wacha has been a key contributor to the Cardinals' push for a National League Central title.
-St. Louis opened play Wednesday with a 90-68 record and a 2 1/2-game lead on the second-place Milwaukee Brewers.
-Wacha has not gone more than five innings in four September starts, but he does have a 1.80 ERA over his last 15 innings.
+St. Louis (90-69) led the division by 1 1/2 games over the Brewers, who won at Cincinnati on Wednesday night to cling a playoff berth.
+Wacha has not gone more than five innings in four September starts, but he had a 1.80 ERA this month before Wednesday.
 Since getting roughed up by the Los Angeles Dodgers on Aug.
-5 in his return to the starting rotation, the veteran has a 2.52 ERA over eight starts.
+5 in his return to the rotation, the veteran has a 2.89 ERA over nine starts, including Wednesday.

 The Cardinals have moved Wacha to the bullpen twice this season because of struggles.
-He is 6-7 in 28 appearances (23 starts) and has a 4.76 ERA, the second highest in his career in a season behind the 5.09 mark he posted in 2016.
+Overall, he is 6-7 with a 4.76 ERA in 29 appearances (24 starts), the second-highest in his career in a season behind the 5.09 mark he posted in 2016.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)